ruuda/musium/readme.md

  * A web-based library browser.

-Mindec is not:
+Musium is not:

  * A tagger.
-Mindec expects properly tagged flac files.
-Mindec is picky and will complain about inconsistent or missing tags, but it will not fix them for you.
+Musium expects properly tagged flac files.
+Musium is picky and will complain about inconsistent or missing tags, but it will not fix them for you.

  * A database.
-Mindec treats the music library as read-only, and does not store mutable data such as playcounts itself.
+Musium treats the music library as read-only, and does not store mutable data such as playcounts itself.

 [claxon]:  https://github.com/ruuda/claxon